bigwiv/Biopython-cn/chr3.rst

     'GATCGATGGGCCTATATAGGATCGAAAATCGC'

-Since calling ``str()`` on a ``Seq`` object returns the full sequence as a string, you often don°Øt actually have to do this conversion explicitly.
+Since calling ``str()`` on a ``Seq`` object returns the full sequence as a string, you often don‚Äôt actually have to do this conversion explicitly.
 Python does this automatically with a print statement:

 .. code:: verbatim